 Attack of the Killer TomatoCart!

 Tomatoes from the movie invaded a town and did a lot of mess.
 So did TomatoCart.
-The platform entered eCommerce industry as an independent branch of osCommerce and once made people talk about and, what is even more important, use it.
+The platform once entered the eCommerce industry as an independent branch of osCommerce and was, for a time, a topic of discussion and usage.
+However, its active development has ceased, making it a historical platform in the current landscape.
 How did people at Wuxi Elootec Technology got such a prominent result?It’s simple, they created a truly professional solution with killer set of features and virtually unlimited customization options.

 Basic Info